Malware Epidemics Effects in a Lanchester Conflict Model: Simulation-based Risk Assessment

-In the following, the assessment measures --- called observables --- are defined.
-Since we aim at measuring the {\em effects} of a malware infection, the numbers of, say, infected or patched force elements are of minor interest only.
-Instead we are focusing on the eventually reduced availability of infected force elements.
-Accordingly, the remaining survivors $N_b,N_r$ and cumulated losses $D_b, D_r$ counted at the end $t=t_{\mathsf{end}}$ of the simulation are of primary interest.
-Force elements infected with malware may alter the course of kinetic combat due to their reduced effectiveness.
-Since $N_b(t),N_r(t)$ are non-negative, the relative number $\Delta N:= N_b(t_{\mathsf{end}}) - N_r(t_{\mathsf{end}})$ of surviving force elements seems to be a suitable assessment criterion.
-Correspondingly, the relative number $\Delta D:= D_b(t_{\mathsf{end}}) - D_r(t_{\mathsf{end}})$ of destroyed elements can be applied.
-The interpretation of these relative assessment criteria is straightforward.
+The interpretation of the relative assessment criteria $\Delta N$ and $\Delta D$ is straightforward.
 The case $\Delta N>0$ indicates a win of Blue, whereas the case $\Delta N<0$ indicates a win of Red.
-A situation with $\Delta N=0$ could be judged as Remis.
-Analogously, $\Delta D > 0$ indicates an advantage for Red, whereas $\Delta D < 0$ indicates an advantage for Blue.
-Again, $\Delta D=0$ could be judged as Remis because the losses of both sides have the same amount.
+A situation with $\Delta N=0$ could be judged as a draw.
+Analogously, $\Delta D > 0$ indicates an advantage for Red concerning the involved risks, whereas $\Delta D < 0$ indicates an advantage for Blue.
+Again, $\Delta D=0$ could be judged as a draw because the losses of both sides have the same amount.
 The inclusion of both $\Delta N$ and $\Delta D$ is justified, because results with e.g. $\Delta N > 0$ and $\Delta D > 0$ are possible due to different force sizes and force effectivenesses.
-The set of observables is completed with the duration $\Delta T := t_{\mathsf{kin\#end}} - t_{\mathsf{kin}}$ of kinetic combat and with the absolute number $L_b:= D_b(t_{\mathsf{end}})$ of losses for the blue force.
-The observables used in this paper are listed in table~\ref{definition_outcome}.
-Hereafter, the set of values of an observable, say, $\Delta N$, for a set $\tilde X\subseteq X$ of scenarios is designated as $\Delta N(\tilde X)$.
-Analogously, the set of values of an input parameter, say, $\alpha_b$ occurring in $\tilde X$ is designated as $\alpha_b(\tilde X)$.